irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Grinder_vanilla.png)  | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Grinder.png)  |

 ### Changes Summary
-slightly improved AP chance (5% big wow) to allow for this stat to work better with other AP skills like Surefire and Silencers AP skills.
+Slightly improved AP chance (5% big wow) to allow for this stat to work better with other AP skills like Surefire and Silencers AP skills.

 ### Additional info/tips
-For DS specifically - run this deck when you have Crew Chief on your team for the 2 tap health breakpoint with fastest self-healing of all decks in the game.
+For DS specifically - run this deck when you have Crew Chief on your team for the 3 tap health breakpoint with fastest self-healing of all decks in the game.
 Otherwise this deck is still sorta mid tier for DS.

 ### Build(s) to try
 Barebone skills - Bullseye for armor gating, partners in crime for extra health.
 LBV armor with die hard aced is recommended, since 70 armor helps quite a bit.

 Build 1 - Crits with AP https://pd2builder.netlify.app/?s=wb0914009k00120-6121S000300&p=a&a=1&t=1&d=3
 If silenced weapons are used you will have 85% chance to pierce enemy body armor total, allowing you to play with lazy aim.
-Keep your regen stacks up as much as you can, to maintain regen immediately after armor break, but don't rely on your health too much while playing on DS difficulty, since you can't get 3 tap health.
+Keep your regen stacks up as much as you can, to maintain regen immediately after armor break, but don't rely on your health too much while playing on DS difficulty, since you can't get 3 tap health on your own.
 If you feel confident enough, you can replace up you go with melee skills to help with bulldozers, though SMG with crits should be more than enough to deal with them.
 Weapons to use:
 <=155 damage class assault rifle modded for accuracy and concealment, recoil may be partially ignored since you get a decent boost to it from designated marksman skill, but don't completely ignore it, since gun oil will increase your rate of fire, affecting your recoil.
 Weapons with high rate of fire recommended.
 Use any <=155 damage class SMG as secondary for close quarters combat and to deal with bulldozers.
 Any high concealment melee of your choice.
 Keep total detection <25.

 Build 2 - Breacher https://pd2builder.netlify.app/?s=010-694iF1a1W0-410-6j50&p=a&a=1&t=j&d=80
 Ultimate objective build, with a lower focus on survivability and DPS.
 Weapons to use:
 Any primary weapon of your choice.
-Saw as secondary on heist where saw can be useful, use it in combat as well, since it has very decent ammo pick up now.
+Saw as secondary on heists where saw can be useful, use it in combat as well, since it has very decent ammo pick up now.
 If you don't think that saw will help on the upcoming heist, swap to any secondary which can help you deal with shields, or any weapon with Damage Over Time effect, to help you upkeep your grinder heals.
 Use any melee you prefer to deal with bulldozers.

 # Yakuza(4/5):